galetaire/spahousing/pages/posts/six.md

 # Interpretation and observations

-The model groups together seven variables that I consider essential in order to understand the housing market: price (real and nominal), volume, inflation, credit, demographics and employment.
+The model groups together seven essential variables in order to understand the housing market: price (real and nominal), volume, inflation, credit, demographics and employment.
 All the variables are represented in percentages.
 A couple of interpretations from the chart:

 - **Observation A**: Inflation has been on a decreasing trend from 1986 to 2020.
-- **Observation B**: Between 2001 and 2008, the population increased a lot due to an immigration wave.
+- **Observation B**: Between 2001 and 2008, the population increased due to an immigration wave.
-- **Observation C**: When unemployment increases, the price of housing tends to be negative.
+- **Observation C**: When unemployment increases, the price of housing tends to decrease.
-- **Observation D**: The black bar, nominal price, informs us of the price movement in nominal terms.
-For example, between 1986 and 1990 the rise in house prices was very high, due to high inflation.
+- **Observation D**: The black bar informs us of the price movement in nominal terms.
+For example, between 1986 and 1990 the rise in house prices was very high, due to inflation.
 - **Observation E**: The orange bar, real price, informs us of the de/revaluation of housing.
 For example, in 2012, there was a strong devaluation, and in 2017 a strong revaluation.

 # Data sources